Reference for connecting databases to Sequin

 permission on the database.select

-permission (to read from replication slots).
+permission (to read from replication slots).logical

 , you’ll need to enable it.
 The process for enabling logical replication varies by provider.
 You can find more information in the following guides: